Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/01-loggingin.md

 - "Secure (ssh) software is used to login to COLA computers"
 ---
 ### Why do I need to login to another computer instead of using my own computer?
-1. In atmosphere, ocean, and climate science most of data analysis work is done on Unix or Linux computers.
-These types of computers have more computational capability, more memore, and disk (or hard drive) space than a personal computer.
+1. In atmosphere, ocean, and climate science most of our data analysis work is done on Unix or Linux computers.
+These types of computers have more computational capability, more memory, and more disk (or hard drive) space than a personal computer.
 We need this to handle the many large datasets used in climate data analysis.
-2. COLA computers already contain the datasets we will work with.
-These datasets are too large for your home computer and would take months to download.
+2. COLA computers already contain many of the datasets we will work with.
+These datasets are too large for your home computer and would take weeks to months to download.
 3. Unix computers use a command line interface that allow us to automate our data processing tasks much faster than a graphical user interface (GUI).

 ### COLA Computers